 At first I stuck it on my dresser.
-It stayed their for a day perhaps, before my mother came in and chided me for putting a sticker on an antique.
-She hoped the lacquer wouldn't flake off with the sticker; I hoped the sticker wouldn't rip as I carefully peeled the delicate image off the crummy piece of furniture.
+It stayed their for a day before my mother came in and chided me for putting a sticker on an antique.
+She hoped the lacquer wouldn't flake off with the sticker; I hoped the sticker wouldn't rip as I carefully peeled the delicate image off the furniture.
 But I shouldn't have been worried – sparkly stickers are as tough as diamonds, you know.

 My search to save this piece of awe and wonder continued.
 I received this sticker at the pediatrician's office, choosing it out of the woven wooden basket on top of the counter as my mother scheduled my next appointment.
 It felt like a treasure to find this sticker there.